-The Milford Balanced Fund's objective is to provide capital growth after management and administration charges but before tax and before the performance fee over the minimum recommended investment timeframe.
+The Milford Balanced Fund's objective is to provide capital growth after the base fund fee but before tax and before the performance fee over the minimum recommended investment timeframe.

 It is a diversified fund that primarily invests in equities, with a significant allocation to fixed interest securities.